KilledByAPixel/LittleJS/README.md

 }
 ```

 This will create your own object class called GameObject and the constructor will add it to the list of objects.
 Engine objects are automatically updated and rendered until they are destroyed.
 You can override those functions to make the object behave however you want.
+You can also draw sprites without using objects.
 See the examples for a complete demonstration.

 ## Engine Configuration